theaomben/synthmap/README.md

 Through standardisation of these items' format, we can re-use them across projects and thus share them in order to constitute a collaborative repository of physical entities with their 2d & 3d likeness.
 The system ought to handle import/export in a configurable handful of common formats, and optionally use a local IPFS gateway to publish or fetch content.

-This software is licensed under BSD 4-clause, see the terms in `LICENSE.md`
+This software is licensed under BSD 4-clause, see the terms in `LICENSE.md` and those of any backend you use.

 ## Run a local dev instance